dotnetjoe/CacheSimulator/README.md

 the tag for each address to the tag stored in an array.
 If the tag is there you got a HIT and add 1 to cycles.
 If the tag is not there, you got a MISS so you insert the tag into the array and add 100 to the number of cycles.
-After reading all the addresses you are to report the number of hits and misses, and the number of cycles.
+After reading all the addresses you are to report the number of `hits` and `misses`, and the number of `cycles`.

 Once you get your code written, you'll run it like this: